borkopp/trimlyweb/project_config.md

 ## Changelog

+- Created SearchClientDialog component with smooth UX, debounced search, profile pictures/initials fallback, and integrated it into QuickActions for seamless client search throughout the app
 - Replaced calendar dummy data with real barbershop appointments using Supabase realtime for live updates without page refresh